-To understand the basics of the history of Meiji Jingu Shrine, the first thing you need to know its the strong relation with the Imperial Family.
+To understand the basics of the history of Meiji Jingu Shrine, the first thing you need to know its the strong relation with the Imperial Family during the Meiji period.
 The shrine was built to commemorate Emperor Meiji and his wife, Empress Shoken.
 Emperor Meiji was the first emperor of modern Japan and after he (1912) and his wife (1914) passed away, the Japanese government officially started the construction of Meiji Jingu Shrine to commemorate their deified spirits.
 The construction took about five years to complete the entire shrine before it was formally dedicated in 1920.

 During the Showa Period (1926-1989), most of the shrine complex was destroyed due to the severe air raids of the Second World War.
 Fortunately, thanks to a number of donations from around Japan, the current buildings were restored in 1958 enabling us to enjoy the magnificent beauty of the historic structures even today!

-Since its reconstruction, Meiji Jingu Shrine has been a symbolic tourist attraction in the Shibuya area.
+Since its reconstruction, Meiji Jingu Shrine has been a symbolic tourist attraction in the Shibuya area and Harajuku area.
 It is also widely known as the most visited shrine in Japan during the first three days of new year with more than 3 million visitors every year!

 At the south entrance of the shrine ground (Harajuku Station), also the shrine’s main entrance, you will be greeted by a huge wooden torii gate.
 Alternatively, you can take the north entrance (Yoyogi Station) or the west entrance (Sangubashi Station).
 Once you enter the shrine ground you will forget you are at the centre of one of the busiest cities in the world.
 The gravel path that leads you from Harajuku Station to the main building of the shrine is surrounded by a total of 170,000 trees donated from all over Japan, which create a quiet and sacred atmosphere.